-One of the challenges of being a traveling family is deciding what the littlest person in your family is ready to experience.
+One challenge of being a traveling family is deciding what the littlest person in your family is ready to experience.
 With a nearly 4-year-old, we’re trying to figure out a few things: Is she ready for the huge crowds of Tokyo?
 Is she ready to deal with motor scooters zooming every which way – even on sidewalks and staircases – in South Korea?
 Is she old enough to be completely mesmerized by the aurora borealis?

 That last one is particularly on my mind.
 I’ve always wanted to see the Northern Lights, and I just haven’t gotten around to it yet.
 I honestly do think the little person is ready – but a few serious issues remain.
 First, will she be able to handle a frigid northern latitude night, which is part of seeing the aurora?
 And then there’s just getting there.